 Depending on the season and the weather the days can be extremely hot and you will need lots of shade.
 Lack of shade will cause you to get exhausted more easily and sweat.
 The heat can be troublesome and you might not enjoy your trip.
 Ask or research beforehand if your camping site has lots of trees and shade to avoid unfortunate surprises.
 Request for a campsite with a lot of trees so you will be cool even if it’s in the middle of a very hot afternoon.
 If you camp a lot it would be good to invest in a canopy so you can be sure you will have a shady spot to rest in because tents are not so good to take shelter in, in hot weather.

-The kind of bedding you will be sleeping in is a deal breaker if you will be enjoying your camp stay.
+The kind of bedding you will be using, like a sleeping pad for hammock, is a deal breaker if you will be enjoying your camp stay.
 If you are pregnant you will not want to sleep on the hard ground since it will be very uncomfortable.
 Bring a good inflatable air mattress and make sure it works and has no holes in it.
 You can test the mattress before your trip by lying on it and making sure it doesn’t deflate.
 You can alternatively fashion a cot with a mattress pad.
 If you are pregnant consider anything but sleeping on the hard solid ground.

 Megan Jones is a working mum and a camping lover who works with aerindustries.com.Having huge experience in traveling and exploring nature, Megan has gained some valuable knowledge, which she is now actively promoting.